Updated: 25 Sep 2018

 The Housing Executive is responsible for the provision and management of accommodation for the Traveller Community and thereby is responsible for establishing the accommodation needs of the Traveller Community across Northern Ireland.

 Comprehensive Traveller Accommodation Needs Assessments: To establish the accommodation needs (for social housing, Traveller specific Group Housing, serviced sites and transit sites) of the Traveller Community across Northern Ireland, NIHE commissioned Comprehensive Traveller Accommodation Needs Assessments in 2002 and 2008.
-Plans are being progressed for the third Comprehensive Needs Assessment which will be undertaken in 2012-13.
+The third Comprehensive Needs Assessment will be published in 2015.

 Traveller Accommodation Programme: The needs assessment informs the development of the Traveller Accommodation Programme.
 Currently the accommodation programme is reviewed on a yearly basis in conjunction with all interested stakeholders, to reflect the changing needs and aspirations of the Traveller Community.
 A new Traveller Accommodation Programme will be developed following analysis of the findings from the forthcoming Comprehensive Needs Assessment.